RaphaelBonatti/propositional-logic-parser-python/README.md

     ```shell
     $ pip install -e .
     ```
+    The package will be installed under the name `plparser`.
-6. Install Graphviz which is a pydot dependency to be installed separately.
+6. Install `Graphviz` which is a `pydot` dependency to be installed separately.
 It can be downloaded from https://graphviz.org/download/.

 ## Usage
-To use the propositional logic parser, execute the plparser-cli command with the formula you want to parse as a command-line argument.
+To use the propositional logic parser, execute the `plparser-cli` command with the formula you want to parse as a command-line argument.
-You can use the flags -p or --print to print the formula and the argument -g or --generate followed by a filename to generate the corresponding PNG image.
+You can use the flags `-p` or `--print` to print the formula and the argument `-g` or `--generate` followed by a filename to generate the corresponding PNG image.

 You must ensure that every formula that includes a binary connective (&, |, =>, or <=>) is surrounded by parentheses.
 For example, write "(wff_1 & wff_2)" for a formula using the AND connective.
 Conversely, when utilizing the negation connective, omit the use of parentheses.
 Instead, use "\~wff" to represent a negated formula.
 A combination of the two rules allows to write "\~(wff_1 & wff_2)".
 By following these formatting rules, you can ensure that your formulas are unambiguous and correctly interpreted by the program.